Why we insisted Igbo in Lagos should vote Sanwo-olu — Ogbonna, President, Ohanaeze Lagos

 As Ohanaeze president in Lagos, how easy has it been working with all the other Igbo groups in Lagos?

 It has been smooth, except for those who want to collapse Ohanaeze in Lagos.
 There are those who want to undermine Ohanaeze.
-Those are the people feeding our President-General with all manner of false information about the Ohanaeze leader.
+Those are the people feeding our President-General with all manner of false information about the Ohanaeze leadership here, especially about myself.
+There are many of them, but whatever organisation you belong here, Ohanaeze is the umbrella body and you are under Ohanaeze.

 © 2019, Hallmarknews.
 All rights reserved.
 Reference and link to this site is required if you wish to reuse any article.